 If you’re a PhilHealth voluntary member or an OFW, it’s your obligation to pay your PhilHealth contributions on time since you don’t have an employer who can do it for you.
 But paying your PhilHealth contributions can often be tiring and bothersome as you have to go to a PhilHealth collecting agent to pay your monthly premiums.
-The good thing is that you can now pay your PhilHealth contributions online, saving you time and effort.
+The good news is that you can now pay your PhilHealth contributions online, saving you the time and effort.

 I’ve been self-employed for as long as I can remember, and I used to pay my PhilHealth contributions by going to the PhilHealth office several kilometers away.
 It’s a hassle but I had to do it to remain qualified for benefits.
 Now that the government has started to move many of their services online, I can now pay my SSS, Pag-IBIG and PhilHealth contributions through the Internet.
 I just have to log in to my various online banking accounts and mobile wallets and pay my dues.
 It’s convenient and hassle-free.

 So if you want to know how to pay your PhilHealth contributions online, please read on.
 I’ve come up with this guide to help you pay your PhilHealth contributions using your bank account or mobile wallets like GCash.
 After this, you will no longer have to personally go to the PhilHealth office or collecting agent to pay your monthly premiums.